How Do Cats Choose Who To Sleep With

 To develop a close bond, call your cat when it’s feeding time instead of leaving food out all day.
 Play with your cat regularly and invest time in a daily grooming schedule as long as they enjoy brushing.
 Clicker training is another excellent way to stimulate your cat’s mind and enhance your strong bond.

-What Does Social Sleeping Indicate In Cats?
+What Does Social Sleeping Indicate in Cats?

 Social sleeping in pet cats isn’t remarkable, as kittens snuggle up to their mother and littermates early on in life.
 Cats that have lived together since kittenhood or developed social affiliation at a young age will also display social sleeping behavior.